sleepEarlier/CustomTransition/README.md

 ![addChildViewController](https://github.com/sleepEarlier/CustomTransition/blob/master/addChild.gif)

-1. provide an Animator object confirm to `UIViewControllerAnimatedTransitioning`, and implement `- (NSTimeInterval)transitionDuration:(nullable id <UIViewControllerContextTransitioning>)transitionContext` method which return duration of animation, implement `- (void)animateTransition:(id <UIViewControllerContextTransitioning>)transitionContext` method which perform the custom animation, dont forget to invoke `[transitionContext completeTransition:]` when animation complete.
+1. provide an Animator object confirm to `UIViewControllerAnimatedTransitioning`, and implement `- (NSTimeInterval)transitionDuration:(nullable id <UIViewControllerContextTransitioning>)transitionContext` which return duration of animation and implement
+`- (void)animateTransition:(id <UIViewControllerContextTransitioning>)transitionContext`
+which perform the custom animation, dont forget to invoke `[transitionContext completeTransition:]` when animation complete.

 2. provide an TransitioningContext object which confirm to `UIViewControllerContextTransitioning`, this object will pass to Animator and used in Animator's `animateTransition:` method as the parameter.
 Implement the property and methods in the protocal.